acornamr/acornamr.github.io/docs/README.md

 To fill these gaps, the major aim of ACORN is to develop and test a comprehensive data capture system for patient-focussed AMR surveillance in LMIC settings.
 Surveillance will include diagnostic stewardship activities.
 Data collected will harmonise with and expand on the pathogen-focussed <a href="https://www.who.int/glass/en/" target="_blank">WHO Global Antimicrobial Resistance Surveillance System</a> to enable accurate classification of infection syndromes and patient outcomes.
 These data will be of critical importance to estimate syndromic and/or pathogen outcomes and associated costs: i.e. how many people die from DRIs and how much does AMR cost?

-## Where is ACORN surveillance being done?

-A pilot project was done at Angkor Hospital for Children (Siem Reap, Cambodia), Mahosot Hospital (Vientiane, Lao PDR), and the National Hospital for Tropical Diseases (Hanoi, Vietnam).
-In the second phase, surveillance is being rolled out at 15 hospitals across 9 Asian and African countries.

 <img src="./images/Map-ACORN-Sites-Global.png" alt="ACORN Sites" width = "70%"/>